Welcome To Vidyapeeth Academy

 Force between two parallel current-carrying conductors-definition of ampere.

 Torque experienced by a current loop in uniform magnetic field; Moving coil galvanometer, its current sensitivity and conversion to ammeter and voltmeter.

 Current loop as a magnetic dipole and its magnetic dipole moment.

-Alternating currents, peak and rms value of alternating current/ voltage; reactance and impedance; LC oscillations (qualitative treatment only), LCR series circuit, resonance; power in AC circuits, wattles current.
+Alternating currents, peak and rms value of alternating current/ voltage; reactance and impedance; LCR series circuit, resonance; Quality factor, power in AC circuits, wattless current.

 AC generator and transformer.

 Unit 15: Electromagnetic Waves

 Electromagnetic waves and their characteristics.